allegheny-college-art-387-spring-2020/realized-structure-1/README.md

     * materials used
     * your name
 - [ ] A document containing:
+    * A poem written "to" the structure
+	    * This can take the form of the "notional" or "Country House" pieces discussed in class or included in this repository
+	    * The poem must feature a line from the Bachlard reading as an "epigraph"
     * A list of items that would appear _inside_ this realized structure
     * A second list of "reference points" used in the creation or design of the structure under a clearly-defined heading